sublimelsp/LSP/docs/index.md

 }
 ```

-A basic configuration below can be used for bootstraping your own:
+A basic configuration below can be used for bootstrapping your own:

 ```js
   //...